Rbrasil72/Machine-Info-Grabber/README.md

 # Machine-Info-Grabber
-Gathers alot of machines information
+Gathers alot of information from the machine